 How to Use the Singer Automatic Needle Threader

-If there’s one thing I have learned with needle threaders in my time as a sewist, it’s that they’re delicate and temperamental.
-To use the automatic needle threader to thread the needle instead of doing it by hand, here’s what you’ll need to do.
+If there’s one thing I have learned about needle threaders, it’s that they’re delicate and temperamental.
+To use the automatic needle threader to thread the needle, here’s what to do.

-Lower the needle threader lever about half-way down using the lever on the side of the threader, and then hook the thread onto the guide.
-It’s an upside-down, metal V-shape.
-The thread goes from top right and under the V to then around the guide towards your right.
-As if you were threading counterclockwise.
+Then, lower the needle threader lever about halfway down using the associated threader.
+Hook the thread onto the guide, which is an upside-down, metal V-shape.
+The thread goes from the top right and under the V and then around the guide to your right.
+(As if you were threading counterclockwise.)

-Then, lower the needle threader all the way and rotate it towards you.
+Then, lower the needle threader all the way down and rotate it towards you.
 You’ll see the hook pass through the eye of the needle.
-(If it doesn’t, you may need to adjust your needle height.)
+(If it doesn’t, you may need to adjust your needle height or centration.)

-Inside the big hook that’s now in the eye of the needle, there’s a super tiny hook.
-I zoomed in as much as possible with the below picture, so sorry if it is grainy!
-Pull your thread back into the big hook and catch it on the tiny hook.
-It helps to catch the hook more easily if you run the thread along the back of the guide from bottom to top.
+Inside the big hook in the eye of the needle, there’s a super tiny hook.
+I zoomed in as much as possible with my picture, so sorry if it is grainy!
+Now, pull your thread back into the big hook and catch it on the tiny hook.
+It helps catch the hook more easily if you run the thread along the back of the guide from bottom to top.

 While still holding the end of the thread, rotate the needle threader back from the needle and allow it to return to its original position.
-As this is happening, the thread will be pulled through the eye of the needle.
-Ta-da!
+As this is happening, the thread is pulled through the eye of the needle.

 Raising the Bobbin Thread

-While holding the upper thread, gently turn the hand wheel (using your other hand) towards you to advance the needle.
-Pull the upper thread gently, thus drawing up the bobbin thread through the small hole in the needle plate.
+While holding the upper thread, gently turn the handwheel (using your other hand) towards you to advance the needle down and then up.
+Pull the upper thread gently as the needle comes back up, thus drawing up the bobbin thread through the small hole in the needle plate.

 Put both threads underneath and behind the presser foot.

-Congratulations!
-You’ve now learned how to thread your Singer sewing machine.
-This includes threading the upper thread, winding the bobbin, inserting the bobbin, and raising the bobbin thread.
-I know it may seem daunting at first, but once you’re practiced it a bit, you’ll be a pro.
-Keep practicing, keep sewing, and let me know if you need help!
+You’ve now learned how to thread a Singer sewing machine!
+This includes threading the upper thread, threading the Singer bobbin, inserting the bobbin, and raising the bobbin thread.
+I know it may seem daunting at first, but once you’ve practiced, you’ll be a pro.